Categories

 Upstream emissions of purchased fuels

-To calculate the upstream emissions of purchased fuels, we apply well-to-tank fuel-specific emission factors to fuels the user has already entered into the Buildings and Vehicles categories.
+To calculate the upstream emissions of purchased fuels, we apply well-to-tank fuel-specific emission factors to fuels the user has already entered in Buildings and Vehicles categories.
 These factors represent emissions in the supply chain for those fuels and not combustion.

 Upstream emissions of purchased energy